-This sweet wine from California is known not just for its saccharine palette but also its spice.
+This sweet wine from California is known not just for its saccharine palette, but also for its spice.
 The acidity is unmistakable, complete with a complementary aftertaste of nectar.

 Madeira has its own distinct taste, thanks to its unique winemaking process, where heat is added for fortification.
 This bottle, in particular, has a smokiness that gives way to its fresh final note.

 Deep, nearly violet reds come through in this dessert wine.
 If you can invest in the Smith Woodhouse Port now, go for it; the dark textures and flavors will continue to ripen for a few years, so this will last more than one celebration.

 Need something unexpected?
 This 2015 bottle starts sweet, reminiscent of the golden hues of honey and caramel, and then a spicy taste lingers afterward.
 The bold wine originates from Klein Constantia’s vineyard in South Africa.

 As seen with the Sauternes from Chateau d'Yquem, this classic Bordeaux contains a diverse set of flavors.
 This time they are slightly more underwhelming, which allows it a chance to truly envelop your taste buds.

 Taylor Fladgate ages wines in wood, and the longevity of this Port is apparent from the first whiff.
 Spice and fruit mingle brilliantly on the tongue and can do even more with a sweet dessert plate to accompany it.